edbeeching/godot_rl_agents_examples/examples/3DLander/readme.md

 You can adjust the `Speed Up` parameter of the `Sync` node to change the speed of the environment.

-Due to using discrete actions, this environment comes packaged the plugin from the [discrete actions PR](https://github.com/edbeeching/godot_rl_agents_plugin/pull/16), which adds the support.
+Due to using discrete actions, this environment comes packaged with the plugin from the [discrete actions PR](https://github.com/edbeeching/godot_rl_agents_plugin/pull/16), which adds the support.

 ## Manually playing:
 You can start the `Manual Test Scene` to control the environment manually.